-3 Changes in temporarily restricted net assets have been omitted.

-4 Changes in certain non-cash income statement accounts have been omitted (amortization of debt issuance costs, unrealized gains/losses, and deferred rent).
+4 Nonoperating income (loss), changes in temporarily restricted net assets, and changes in certain non-cash income statement accounts (unrealized gains/losses, deferred rent expense, and deferred rental income) have been omitted.

-5 Total interest expense should not include interest on capital lease payments or amortization of debt issuance costs.
+5 Total interest expense in the denominator should not include interest on capital lease payments, amortization of debt issuance costs, or similar items pertaining to interest expense and debt.

-below -5% may be cause for concern.
+DC PCSB expects schools' Enrollment Variance to be above 0%.
+Enrollment Variances below -5% may be cause for concern.